holidayextras/jsonapi-server/documentation/configuring.md

   meta: {
     copyright: "Blah"
   }
+  // (optional) GraphQL is disabled by default, this block will enable it
+  graphQl: {
+    // The path relative to the hostname, where GraphQL should be served from
+    path: '/graphql',
+    // Should the interactive HTTP interface be served up?
+    graphiql: true
+  },
   // (optional) meta can be a function to be invoked at the end of every request
   meta: function(request) {
     return { timestamp: new Date() };